LEICA ELMARIT R 35-I (1st)

 Review

-The Elmarit R 35mm is popular among some enthusiasts among the R-mount 35mm series, but it is generally overshadowed by the Summicron and the Summilux.
-It has been released for three generations while changing the lens barrel.
+The Elmarit R 35mm is popular among some enthusiasts among the R mount 35mm series, but is generally overshadowed by the Summicron 35mm and Summilux 35mm.

-This first Elmarit 35mm is very similar to the Zmicron 50mm, but the focusing ring and other parts are different in width, so they are not completely shared, but the mount and aperture parts appear to be the same.
+This first Elmarit 35mm is very similar to the Summicron 50mm, but the width of the focus ring and other parts are different, so the lens barrel is not completely shared, but it seems that various parts including the hood are shared.
+Leica sometimes shares parts with several lenses produced at the same time to reduce costs, and this lens can be said to be one of the first.

 Specification